 Interaction Design Foundation (IDF) is a paid online resource for product designers.
-With courses for beginners as well as advanced designers, they offer in-depth learning paths, which are composed of multiple courses, in UX research, interaction design, visual design, usability, UI design, and user research, as well as marketing, product management, and front-end development for designers.
-Students can also take individual courses on topics such as becoming a UX designer from scratch, information visualization, the psychology of e-commerce, introduction to human-computer interaction, and more.
+With courses for beginners as well as advanced designers, they offer in-depth learning paths.
+These are composed of multiple courses in UX research, interaction design, visual design, usability, UI design, and user research.
+In addition, they have offerings in marketing, product management, and front-end development for designers.
+Moreover, students can take individual courses on topics such as becoming a UX designer from scratch, information visualization, the psychology of e-commerce, introduction to human-computer interaction, and more.

 Users choose from 2 different subscription options: professional and design league.
 The professional option allows students to take an unlimited number of courses, earn industry-recognized course certifications, participate in online UX meetups, and download UX/UI design resources.
 Self-paced, each course features recorded lectures, assignments, and projects.
 Users can ask questions and receive feedback on projects by posting on the online discussion boards.

-The design league option, which includes the same benefits as the professional one, also comes with access to a personal coach.
-The personal coaches are industry experts and they help users master technical skills and offer feedback on job materials, such as resumes and portfolios.
-Users connect with their mentors through private instant messaging sessions on the online learning platform, as well as 1-on-1 video meetings.
+The design league option, which includes the same benefits as the professional one, also comes with access to a coach.
+The personal coaches are industry experts.
+They help users master technical skills and offer feedback on job materials, such as resumes and portfolios.
+In addition, users connect with their mentors through private instant messaging sessions on the online learning platform, as well as 1-on-1 video meetings.

 Who is Interaction Design Foundation for?

 Current and aspiring product designers can benefit from the courses offered by Interaction Design Foundation.
-It is helpful for beginners who are studying the basics, as well as experienced designers who are looking to learn new tools, network with fellow product designers, and advance their knowledge to keep up with the latest industry trends.
+It is also helpful for beginners who are studying the basics.
+Alternatively, experienced designers can benefit because the program teaches new tools.
+It also provides opportunities for networking.